"Please Hashem, sweeten the words of Your Torah in our mouth and in the mouths of Your nation... -from morning blessings in the Jewish prayers

 In the morning brachos we pray that learning Torah will be "sweet in our mouths."
 Why do we have to ask for this?
 We do not ask Hashem before we take challah, or perform any other mitzvah that He please make it enjoyable.
 But learning Torah is unique; it is meant to enter our souls and refine us.
 In order to integrate anything we learn, something about it must be enjoyable.

-Sometimes it is difficult to enjoy learning.
+Sometimes it 's really hard to enjoy learning.
 It is hard to get motivated, the concepts are challenging.
 Rabbi Shimon Schwab compares learning Torah to one who someone who jumps into a pool of cold water.
 He is at first reluctant, then uncomfortable and finally wonderfully refreshed.

-Our Sages instituted this plea into the morning prayer service before we begin to learn because we need Heavenly help to overcome distractions and make the Torah the object of our desire.
-Many a Torah scholar attributed their success to their own prayer or the heartfelt prayers of their parents.
+Our Sages inserted this prayer above into the morning service, before we begin to learn, because we need Heavenly help to overcome any challenge that keeps the Torah from being our greatest desire.
+Many a Torah scholar attributed their success to their own prayer—or to the heartfelt prayers of their parents.

-Our family members need to see that we care that they enjoy learning.
+Our loved ones need to know we care that they enjoy learning.
 We slip then treats and praise their effort.
-But we have to pray, too.
-We pray that the words of Torah are sweet to us as well as to our husbands and children.
-We pray they will desire it and be willing to jump in again and again in spite of the difficulties.
+And we pray.
+We pray that the words of Torah will always be sweet—to us & all who we want to encourage.
+We pray they will want to jump in again and again.

-When a child begins the alef-bet, the teacher drips honey onto the letters, then the child traces them with a tiny finger and licks off the honey.
+When a child begins the alef-bet, the Hebrew alphabet, the teacher drips honey onto the letters, then the child traces them with a tiny finger and licks off the honey.
 This is so his learning is sweet from the beginning.

-The joy of Torah filled the circle and shined in the aged Gadol’sface who danced and sang until he had exhausted his limited resource of energy.
-Because of the loving joy the Rav had dancing and singing the very letters of the Torah— in spite of the enormous physical challenge, the sweetness of Torah learning was imprinted upon these newest students right from the beginning.
+The joy of Torah filled the circle and shined in the aged Gadol’s face, who danced and sang until he had exhausted his limited resource of energy.
+Because of the loving joy the Rav had in dancing and singing the very letters of the Torah— in spite of the enormous physical challenge, the sweetness of Torah learning was imprinted upon these newest students right from the beginning.